thinkingremote/thinkingremote.com/_posts/2014-11-24-book-review-remote-office-not-required.markdown

 Here they use anecdotes from their own personal experience and their employees to back up the claim, that everybody is unique in when they are productive each day.
 In essence, why make somebody sit in the office from 9-5 when they might be most switched on from 12-7.

 There are chapters that cover other basic inefficiencies with working at the office, such as wasting time communiting and the banal repetitiveness.
 Though lot of these chapters are pretty self evident to the average office worker.
 Though there are some brillant sections about the benefits that would seem almost counter intuitive.
-For example, there is a section titled "I need an answer now!" which postulates that people who work in traditionally offices work in a synchronous fashion.
-Such that, if they need something, they will immediately contact the person required which obviously distracts that person from there tasks.
+For example, there is a section titled "I need an answer now!" which postulates that people who work in traditional offices work in a synchronous fashion.
+Such that, if they need something, they will immediately contact the person required which obviously distracts that person from what they were doing.
 The person who needed something, will also now just sit and wait in anticipation for that person to reply.
 You now have disrupted two peoples productivity.
 Working remotely you structure your time around doing things asynchronously which in turn lets you and your co-workers work for longer stints of time undistracted.

 ## VAGUE ANSWERS

 For the most part, the book offers compelling answers to common questions.
-Though some answers didn't satiate my curiosity, for example the question "Big business doesn't do it, so why should we?, covered in two pages, the only real point made is that old business is unwillingly to change it's ways and that bureaucracy is <>.
+Though some answersdon't offer full solutions, for example the question "Big business doesn't do it, so why should we?", is covered in two pages, the only real point made is that "old" business is unwillingly to change its ways and that bureaucracy plagues their decision making.
 A large portion of the software engineer workforce belongs to big business, and convincing them is exponential harder than your every day software boutique.

 <iframe width="360" style="float: right;" height="215" src="//www.youtube.com/embed/cZY-3bzJW-0" frameborder="0" allowfullscreen></iframe>

-I'd expect a much more comprehensive answer here as to how even simple logistical problems could be solved for big business.
-THe lack of insight here makes sense when you take into the philosophy behind a company like 37 signals who favor having a small company.
+I'd expect a much more comprehensive answer here as to how even simple logistical problems could be solved for big business e.g. scaling 1000 remote workers is harder than 30.
+The lack of content in this section makes sense when you take into account the philosophy behind a company like 37 signals who favor having a small company.

 The book is riddled with general business advice for small companies and you can smell the disdain for big business easily.
-Unfortunately for those who find themselves in coporate environments while the book will no doubt be useful in unleashing yourself from the office I fear it may not provide the material to convince your big business bosses.
+Unfortunately for those who find themselves in corporate environments while the book will no doubt be useful in attempting to unleash yourself from the office, I fear it may not provide all the material needed to convince your big business bosses.

-Another section titled "Others would get jealous" highlights that people fear that co-workers might feel jealousy or envy if some people are remote and they are not which will lead to overall morale degradation.
+Another section titled "Others would get jealous" highlights that people fear that co-workers might feel jealousy or envy if some people are remote and they are not which will lead to low company morale.
 One of the points they make as to why this problem doesn't really exist is:

 > The guy sending packages from the warehouse already has a different job from the girl running the books in accounting.
 Different jobs, different requirements.
 People get that

-Though postulating people get that might not be enough, the guy in the warehouse might wholeheartedly be jealous of the girl working in accounting.
+Though postulating "people get that" might not be enough, the guy in the warehouse might wholeheartedly be jealous of the girl working in accounting.

 > The best way to defuse the "everyone must be bound by the same policy" line of argument is to remind your boss, yourself, and any other concerned party that you're all on the same team